tonypan2001/tonypan2001/README.md

 Web Developer
 -------------

-A Computer Science student at Kasetsart University.
-And I'm very facinasted in web development, graphic design and games.
+a Kasetsart University student studying computer science.
+Additionally, I have a strong interest in graphic design, games, and web development.

 *   🌍  I'm based in Bangkok, Thailand
 *   ✉️  You can contact me at [prompan.ue@gmail.com](mailto:prompan.ue@gmail.com)